How to make soil more acidic – 7 easy ways to amend your soil's pH

 (Image credit: Getty Images / Jacky Parker Photography)

 Analyzing soil types is much easier than it sounds.
-Finding out how to test the pH of soil enables you to determine whether it's acid or alkaline, and can be done with a simple soil test kit, available from Amazon.
+Finding out how to test the pH of soil enables you to determine whether it's acid or alkaline, and can be done with a simple soil test kit, such as this one available from Amazon.
 Soil pH varies from around 3.5 (very acidic) to 8.5 (alkaline).
 A reading of 7.0 is neutral.
 A reading of less than 7.0 is considered acidic.

 If you discover you have a more neutral or slightly acidic result when you do the test it's good news, as amending the soil to make it more acidic is much easier than if you have a very alkaline soil.